behas/graphsense-datafeed/README.md

 localhost and the -p options specifies the number of worker processes to be used by the ingest.

-If necessary the `continuous_ingest` script can be started after the `ingest_raw.py` script in order to retrieve and ingest the blocks present in the blockchain but not ingested into Cassandra.
-This script checks every 10 seconds (-s option) for newly available blocks and ingests them.
+If necessary the `continuous_ingest.py` script can be started after the `ingest_raw.py` script in order to retrieve and ingest the blocks present in the blockchain but not ingested into Cassandra.
+This script checks periodically (specified via the -s option) for newly available blocks and ingests them.

-    python continuous_ingest.py -b BITCOINCLIENT -c localhost -s 10
+    python continuous_ingest.py -h BITCOIN_CLIENT -c localhost -s 10

 ## Ingest exchange rates

     python fetch_exchange_rates.py -c localhost

-The -c option specifies that your Cassandra server is running on the localhost.
+The -c option specifies that the Cassandra server is running on the localhost.

 [bitcoin-client]: https://github.com/graphsense/bitcoin-client